scotcoin/czarparty/README.md

 importance to Czarparty.
 All data outputs must appear in direct succession.

-For identification purposes, every Czarparty transaction’s ‘data’ field is prefixed by the string ‘CZARPRTY’, encoded in UTF‐8.
+For identification purposes, every Czarparty transaction’s ‘data’ field is prefixed by the string ‘CZRPARTY’, encoded in UTF‐8.
 This string is long enough that transactions with outputs containing pseudo‐random data cannot be mistaken for containing valid Czarparty transaction data.
 In testing (i.e. using the TESTCOIN Czarparty network on any blockchain), this string is ‘XX’.